DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ## Career progression

-There are different ways to progress and increase your teacher salary.
+There are different ways to progress and increase your teaching salary.

 For example, you can move into a more senior role, or take on additional responsibilities that help your school.

-### Senior teacher salary
+### Senior teacher salaries

 If you take on extra responsibilities, like being a head of department, you can be put onto a higher teacher pay scale.